EvMossan/cold-harbor-manager/docs/ingester.md

 1.  **`stream_consumer`**: Connects to the Alpaca WebSocket (`trade_updates`) to ingest events in real-time.
 It provides low-latency visibility into order changes.
-2.  **`backfill_task`**: Runs once at startup.
-It checks the latest timestamp in the DB and pulls historical data from the API to fill gaps caused by downtime.
+2.  **`backfill_task`**: An asyncio background task executed once at startup, separate from the stream consumer.
+It inspects the latest timestamp in the DB and pulls historical orders/activities from the API to fill gaps caused by downtime before the stream listener begins processing live events.
 3.  **`healing_worker`**: A periodic background task (default: every 5
 mins) that polls the REST API for recent history.
 It ensures that any events dropped by the WebSocket connection are eventually captured and